Social Work

 Students are enrolled using the cohort model.
 However, substantial flexibility is available for those who request a part-time schedule.

-The methodology is based upon the assumption that the faculty and student are equally responsible for learning.
+The methodology is based upon the assumption that the faculty and students are equally responsible for learning.
 Students are expected to be self-directed, goal-oriented, and interested in applied learning.

 The key to applied learning is application; all students, therefore, are expected to integrate theory and academic content with knowledge from research projects, work, and practicum experiences.
 Evaluation of progress is based not only on the evidence of grasping content but also upon evidence of application of content in the workplace and internship setting.
-All students must pass internship(s) to graduate.
+All students must pass internship(s) and the Capstone course to graduate.

 Mission